 To help facilitate this growing market and make sure visitors get the best possible Shetland experience in the short time frame they have to work within, we have tailored itineraries to include the very best you can expect to see in the time you have.

-We have three tour options specially designed for Cruise Ship visitors:
+We have two tour options specially designed for Cruise Ship visitors:

 Sumburgh & South Mainland Safari: Puffins, ponies & prehistoric settlement

 Tour from the main town of Lerwick to the southern tip of Shetland mainland, Sumburgh Head.
 Here on this beautiful headland we enjoy access to one of the island’s most important nature reserves, managed by the Royal Society for Protection of Birds (RSPB).
 Amongst the species of seabird expected here, the star of the show is the Atlantic Puffin, their dapper plumage, ornate and brightly coloured bill and indeed their character easily make them one of Shetland’s most popular species.
 Here atop the cliffy headland is situated the iconic Sumburgh Head Lighthouse and Visitor Centre.